mahadevan-k/react-slim/README.md

 # React-slim

-Super small react-redux implementation (~150 lines)
+Super small react-redux implementation (~200 lines,4KB minified)

 I like to think of it as the unshitification of react :)